Persistent difficulty falling or staying asleep.

 What are compulsions?

-These medications, used to treat depression and anxiety, work by specifically blocking the reabsorption of serotonin and norepinephrine in the brain.
+These medications, used to treat depression and anxiety, work by making two important chemicals in the brain—serotonin (the happiness chemical) and norepinephrine (the energy chemical)—work better.

 What are serotonin-norepinephrine reuptake inhibitors (SNRIs)?